Wills

 A person might want to challenge a will because they believe that:

-• they have not been adequately provided for in the will.
-Only a spouse, civil partner, children or their descendants can challenge the distribution of assets in a will and claim their legal rights instead.
-A beneficiary who is not a relative and does not have legal rights defined by law cannot challenge the will.
+they have not been adequately provided for in the will - only a spouse, civil partner, children or their descendants can challenge the will and claim their legal rights instead.

 If you want to challenge a will, you should seek legal advice as soon as possible after being told of the content of the will.
-Search for a solicitor on the Law Society of Scotland website, or your local Citizens Advice Bureau can give you a list of solicitors.
-Check where to get advice.
+Read more about using a solicitor.

 Changing distribution of property under a will